 Try accessing another database.
 Can you get into one database, but not another?

-Clear your browser’s cache and restart your browser.
+Clear your browser’s cache (for all time – not just past few hours) and restart your browser.
 Does this help?

 Try using a different browser such as Internet Explorer, Firefox, Chrome, Safari, Opera (Some databases work better in a one browser than others.)